Kipprotor/mltmorse/README.md

 - Encoding of strings and decording of Morse code
 - Encording of several types of characters (Latin,Greek,Cyrillic)
 - Specify Morse code conversion table

-**Note**: **The function to generate wav files** has been removed to simplify the package.<br>
-However, a tool to generate wav from Morse code is available in [cmd/soundmorse](cmd/soundmorse).
-The packages required to run the tool are not included in go.mod, so if you want to use this tool, run `go mod tidy` to download them.

 Support
 =======